usnistgov/fipy/docs/source/SOLVERS.rst

    and preconditioners, and different versions of :term:`FiPy` [#Binary]_ [#FIPYversion]_ .  (a) Total elapsed time, (b) time to prepare the matrix, and (c) time to solve the matrix as a function of mesh size.
-   The light-colored bands in (a) and (b) denote plus-or-minus one standard deviation, based on all supported combinations of solver and preconditioner.
-The fine traces in (c) denote each available combination of solver and preconditioner.
-The thick traces in (c) show the combination of ``LinearGMRESSolver`` and ``JacobiPreconditioner`` for each solver suite.

 We can see: